-The costs of compensation payments made to customers as a result of the Payment Protection Insurance mis-selling and similar matters of misconduct are not allowed to reduce the profits of the Group subject to tax.
-This means we add the cost back to accounting profits and tax the increased profit number.
+The costs of compensation payments made to customers as a result of matters such as Payment Protection Insurance mis-selling and similar misconduct are not allowed to reduce the profits of the Group subject to tax.
+This means we add the cost back to accounting profits and tax the higher profit number.